rockkingjy/OpenTracker/README.md

-**Why most of the trackers are written in matlab?
+**Why most of the trackers are written by matlab?
 I hate that!
 Cpp is fast and clear!
-Especially for actural and embedded system use!
-So I will re-implement those trackers by cpp, hope you like it!**
+I even doubt that the FPS measured by using matlab is not really meaningful, especially for actual and embedded system use!
+So I will re-implement those trackers by cpp day by day, hope you like it!**

 # Run Opencv trackers
 Change the path of your test images in **kcf/opencvtrackers.cpp**.